ankitkr0/betterhuman101/README.md

 2. Fill out the onboarding form with your name, goals, and habits.
 3. The extension will save your data and start generating reminders based on your input.

-## Files

-- **popup.js**: Handles the form submission and saves user data.
-- **manifest.json**: Defines the extension's metadata and permissions.
-- **background.js**: Sets up alarms and handles the generation and display of reminders.

-## Permissions

-- **storage**: To save user data.
-- **notifications**: To display reminders.
-- **alarms**: To trigger reminders at regular intervals.

-## License

-This project is licensed under the MIT License.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

-## Contact

-For any questions or suggestions, please open an issue or contact the repository owner.

-Enjoy your personalized reminders!